pramodramdas/file_search_download/README.md

 # file_search_download
-Index, search and download files within intranet. some of the implementations is inspired from bittorrent protocol like tracker server, file pieces and dowmloading file pieces from different peers
+Index, search and download files within intranet. some of the implementations is inspired from bittorrent protocol like tracker server, file pieces and downloading file pieces from different peers

 - #### File server (golang grpc server and grpc client)
 - #### Tracker server (nodejs express)